 The Colorado Department of Public Health and Environment created the Climate Change Program in December 2019 to lead an ambitious effort to reduce greenhouse gas emissions to protect a livable climate.
 The Program is responsible for conducting the statewide Greenhouse Gas Inventory, developing regulations to reduce greenhouse gas emissions, and gathering input from stakeholders and communities to shape an equitable and effective response to climate change in Colorado.

-- On August 17, the AQCC approved the proposed Building Performance Standard Rule rule aimed at reducing greenhouse gas emissions from buildings.
+- On August 17, 2023, the AQCC approved the proposed Building Performance Standard Rule aimed at reducing greenhouse gas emissions from buildings.
 More information on the commission meeting is available here.

-- The state is working to update the Greenhouse Gas Pollution Reduction Roadmap, led by the Colorado Energy Office, and will be hosting open public meetings and sector roundtables.
+- The state is working to update the Greenhouse Gas Pollution Reduction Roadmap, led by the Colorado Energy Office.
+Open public meetings and sector roundtables have concluded although written comments may still be submitted here.
 More information is available here.

 In 2019, Senate Bill 19-096 was signed into law in Colorado requiring greenhouse gas-emitting entities to monitor and report their emissions in support of Colorado’s greenhouse gas (GHG) inventory and reduction efforts.
+This bill supported Executive Order D 2017-015 which directed the Department to propose a greenhouse gas (GHG) reporting rule mirroring the federal reporting rule under 40 CFR, Part 98, among other requirements.
 In 2020, the Air Quality Control Commission (AQCC) adopted the Colorado GHG Reporting Rule under AQCC Regulation 22, Part A. The rule requires all GHG-emitting entities in Colorado who report their GHG emissions to the U.S. Environmental Protection Agency (EPA), as required under 40 CFR, Part 98, to also report their emissions directly to the State of Colorado.
 The rule also requires certain GHG-emitting entities in Colorado who are NOT subject to EPA reporting requirements to report their GHG emissions to the State of Colorado (see list below).
 Additionally, the rule establishes supplemental data reporting requirements for electric service providers or utilities to submit information necessary for the Air Pollution Control Division (Division) to determine GHG emissions attributable to imported and exported electricity in Colorado and to assess compliance with approved Clean Energy Plans.

 Under AQCC Regulation 22, Part A, the following GHG-emitting entities in Colorado are required to report their emissions to the Division regardless of annual GHG emission quantities: